 A birth injury lawyer in Medford, OR at Andersen Morse & Linthorst law firm can understand the nightmare at discovering your baby is not perfectly healthy.
 A baby can become injured during the pregnancy, labor, or post-delivery stages.
-A doctor or other medical personnel who does not know exactly what they are doing, may commit a tragic error or oversight.
-In some cases, the staff may be sufficiently trained and experienced, but then struggle in a moment of flawed judgement in regards to the health of mom and baby.
+A doctor or other medical personnel who does not know exactly what they are doing may commit a tragic error or oversight.
+In some cases, the staff may be sufficiently trained and experienced, but then make a mistake that damages the health of mom and baby.

 Unfortunately, many new parents are not aware that medical personnel are actually required by law to offer a reasonable standard of medical care to every single patient at all times.
 If they do not follow protocols and regulations, staff, doctors, and even the medical facility may be held legally accountable if a baby sustained an injury due to their mistake.

 How can you tell if a baby has a birth injury?

-New mothers who have never given birth before, may not know which symptoms indicate that a baby has been injured.
-Legal action can be taken against a doctor or medical staff member who caused the injury to happen, either due to an error or negligence.
-Please consider consulting with a member of our legal team if you witness any troubling symptoms.
+Parents may not know what symptoms indicate that a baby has been injured.
+After seeking medical attention, please consider consulting with a member of our legal team if you witness any troubling symptoms.
 A baby that was injured may exhibit the following symptoms after being born:

 - Heavy drooling